dominicspinks/ProjectPacer/README.md

 # ProjectPacer

 ProjectPacer is a project management application designed to help small teams efficiently manage their projects.
-It provides features for user authentication, tracking project progress, and facilitating team communication through a chat window.
+It provides features for user authentication, tracking project progress, and facilitating team communication through the included chat widget.

 ## Screenshots